librenms/librenms/doc/General/Contributing.md

       ```ssh
       git subtree add --squash --prefix=lib/jquery-bootgrid https://github.com/rstaib/jquery-bootgrid.git master
       ```
     - Add the code to integrate it in a separate commit.
-Include:
-        - code to update it in Makefile
-	- Scrutinizer exclusions to .scrutinizer.yml (not needed if added to lib/ folder).
 	- symlinks where necessary to maintain sensible paths

 - Don't submit code whose license conflicts with the GPLv3.
 If you're not